exasol/extension-manager/doc/design/design.md

 ### Extensions

 The extension manager has an extension mechanism.

+The extensions are integration projects maintained by Exasol.
+For now, it's not possible to install third party extensions, since it would be a security risk.

-The extension manager itself has no dependencies to the virtual schema projects.
+The extension manager itself has no dependencies to the Virtual Schema projects.
 They are loaded at runtime.

 ```plantuml